loharvikas/EventFi/README.md

 # EventFi

 **EventFi** is a comprehensive event and gift management platform designed to simplify the process of organizing events, managing guest lists, sending invitations, and handling contributions.
-From weddings to corporate events, EventFi helps streamline the entire process from planning to payment.

 ## Key Features